Virtual-World-RE/NeoGF/pzztool/README.md

 # pzztool.py
 Python3 script for unpack/repack unpzz/pzz and uncompress/compress of PZZ archive.
 MDT files are also handled by pzztool.py.
+Handle also ARZ files decompression.
 MIT License.

 ## How to patch a pzz
 1. Extract afs_data.afs from the ROM